elan-dcc/ELANDashboard-RShiny/data/README.md

 ## Notes

 - All files are encoded in UTF-8 or Latin1 as appropriate
-- Shapefiles include all necessary components (.shp, .shx, .dbf, .prj, .cpg)
+- Shapefiles include all necessary components (.shp, .shx, .dbf, .prj, .cpg, .gpkg)
-- The dashboard uses version 6 of the data files
+- The dashboard uses version 7 of the data files